 The following principles apply to the handling of your personal data and the information you provided during the interview:

-- Right to rectification, GDPR, article 16
+- Right to rectification of data, GDPR, article 16

 - Right to restriction of processing, GDPR, article 18